alexcyterski/visualizer_project/readme.md

 - **Visualization looks crowded**: Try reducing the FFT size or enabling auto-scale
 - **Bars not filling the screen**: Enable auto-scale in the visualization controls
 - **Specific frequencies not visible**: Adjust frequency scaling, separation, and enhancement controls
+- **Particles not reacting to audio**: Increase the audio reactivity setting
+- **Particles flashing too much**: Reduce the audio reactivity setting to below 2

 ## Technical Details